 Triggers … The following 3 are used in the macro

-- Republic On WiF Notification is ‘ Cleared ’
+- Republic On WiFi Notification is ‘ Cleared ’

-(Android Doze period starts, the phone’s WiFi is disabled and the RW Arc is removed, as there is no longer any communication between phone and Republic)
+(Android Doze period starts, the phone’s WiFi is disabled and the RW Arc is removed, as there is no longer any communication between phones WiFi and Republic)